 Other approaches to getting "unstuck" can include attending a weekend Christian marriage retreat, participating in a couples' support group through your church, or enlisting the help of a licensed Christian marriage counselor.
 If you need help putting these concepts into practice, don't hesitate to give our staff a call.
 Focus on the Family's Counseling department can provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
 Our staff counselors would also be more than happy to discuss your situation with you over the phone.
 And you can learn more about communication through our marriage channel.

-In this iQuestions video from Focus on the Family, Gary Smalley tells how to communicate in a powerful and meaningful way.
+Trouble Communicating in Marriage: Gary Smalley tells how to communicate in a powerful and meaningful way.

 The "Love and Respect" Principle